Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Discussion

-CenDr is a versatile method for detecting and recognizing neurons and their activity in a freely behaving animal.
-When dealing with data collected under different experimental conditions (e.g., different imaging solutions and worm strains), CenDr aims to quickly learn the statistical representation of neurons and their relationships from a small number of human-annotated examples.
+CeNDeR is a versatile method for detecting and recognizing neurons and their activity in a freely behaving animal.
+When dealing with data collected under different experimental conditions (e.g., different imaging systems and worm strains), our method aims to quickly learn the statistical representation of neurons and their relationships from a small number of human-annotated examples.
 We have also made an effort to minimize the number of parameters that need to be blindly tuned.
-Our supervised approach makes CenDr potentially applicable to a spectrum of volumetric imaging data, including neural activity recordings in other model organisms, such as \textit{Drosophia} and zebrafish.
+Our supervised approach is potentially applicable to a spectrum of volumetric imaging data, including neural activity recordings in other model organisms, such as \textit{Drosophia}, zebrafish, and mice.